Brain Injuries

 Q: How long do I have to file a brain injury claim in Missouri?

-A: In Missouri, the statute of limitations for personal injury claims, including TBIs, is generally five years from the date of the injury.
+A: In Missouri, the statute of limitations for most personal injury claims, including many TBIs, is generally five years from the date of the injury.

 Q: Do I need to prove negligence to file a claim?